PlayboyPrime/ModalMod/tutorials/How to use variables.md

 Check Explainations.md for all variables

-In my case i want to write Thanks (username) for your submission
+In my case i want to write Thanks (username) for your submission!

 To do this i will have to use the {user.name} variable.